LivePersonInc/knowledge-center-archive/_release/January 2020/week-of-january-13th.md

 ### Type: Bug fix (NAW 1.8)

 {: .notice}
-**Please note** For now, this feature is only supported for messaging, including mobile web messaging.
+**Please note:** For now, this feature is only supported for messaging, including mobile web messaging.
 For consumers using mobile app messaging or other channels, hyperlinks are not supported.
 The hyperlink button will not be displayed for conversations originating from unsupported sources.

 Users using the enhanced agent workspace have the ability to share hyperlinks with consumers during a messaging conversation.
 In order to do so, a hyperlink button has been added above the agent input area, allowing agents to define the link text and URL: